muhammedkayag/TryHackMe-MrRobot-WriteUp/mrrobot.md

 So now we should make our fscotiy.dic file shorter.I think our friend elliot doesn't use passwords shorter than six digits.
 I coded a python program that finds words longer than five digits and writes this words only once to a new wordlist.
-Programs source code is:
+Program's source code is: